arooj-png/Movie-Review/README.md

 # 🎬 IMDb Movie Overview Sentiment Analyzer

 This is a lightweight web application built with Python and Flask that performs basic sentiment analysis on movie overviews from the IMDb Top 1000 dataset.
-It classifies each description into a general sentiment — positive, negative, or neutral — based on the presence of specific keywords.
+It classifies each description into a general sentiment; positive, negative, or neutral based on the presence of specific keywords.

 ---